Genesys SMS Notification (CE12) for Genesys Engage cloud

 - Batch Upload Option: Customer contacts are loaded through the User Interface or utilizing List Automation configured jobs.

 - API Upload Option: Customer contacts are loaded through the standard Genesys Engage APIs.

 - The campaign begins contacting consumers based on the campaign template, strategy, and settings configured in the first step, filtering out those contacts that meet the settings criteria.
 The Genesys system checks each contact/record against the relevant Do Not Call and suppression lists to filter out consumers who should not be contacted.

-- Genesys compiles the SMS text from a standard template using up to 4 custom fields provided with the contact list, or the customer creates the SMS message utilizing the self-service capabilities within the User Interface (self-service capabilities must be enabled by Genesys PS).
-For additional information on Self-Service SMS, see SMS Self-Service and the SMS Self-Service Video.
+- Genesys compiles the SMS text from a standard template using up to four custom fields provided with the contact list, or the customer creates the SMS message using the self-service capabilities within the User Interface (self-service capabilities must be enabled by Genesys PS).
+For more information, see SMS Self-Service and the SMS Self-Service Video.
 Best practice recommends avoiding message splitting.
 The customer is responsible for following character limitations set for each country; for example, the maximum size in the U.S. is 160 characters.

 - The delivery result, if available, is recorded in Genesys.

 - Consumer may decide to respond to the SMS message.
 Genesys stores replies together with the available metadata from the SMS message to identify the consumer.

 - For a HELP keyword, a customer-specified help text is sent to the consumer.